Understanding Dream Symbolism: The Rosetta Stone of Dream Interpretation

-Drive in circles is a similar metaphor as spin your wheels.
-The idea is also expressed in the phrase “argue in circles.”
-You go round and round and end up back where you started.
+Drive in circles metaphorically expresses its idea the same way as spin your wheels.
+You go round and round and end up back where you started in a situation, a relationship, an endeavor, an argument (“argue in circles”).

-You dream about visiting a mechanic when you need help getting your life moving or figuring out what’s making it break down.
-You might need a look “under the hood,” into your inner workings, to see what’s going on emotionally or psychologically.
-Or maybe the issue you need help with is physical.
+Visit a mechanic when you need help getting your life moving or figuring out what’s making it break down.
 Your body is the vehicle that moves your life.
-The mechanic in your dream fixes whatever is causing you to break down.
+The mechanic in your dream fixes whatever is causing it to break down or function incorrectly.
+You might need a look “under the hood,” into your inner workings, to see what’s going on physically, emotionally, or psychologically.

 Your headlights help you see in the dark.
-Headlights can symbolize ability to see your way ahead in life, or gain clarity in a situation.
+Headlights can symbolize ability to see your way ahead in life or gain clarity in a situation, so if they don’t work it’s a way of saying you’re “in the dark.”
 They might symbolize your ability to see into the dark spots within yourself.
+They can be like a spotlight bringing something into focus.
 Or they might symbolize your eyes.

 Passenger in a Car

 A passenger in a car can symbolize the idea of “along for the ride.”
-Your life is moving along and the passengers in your car are people who are part of that journey.
+Your life is moving along and the passengers are people who are part of that journey.
 The idea is reversed if you are the passenger while someone else drives.
-The driver is the person in control of the situation.
+The driver is the person in control of the situation, or in general.

 To further illustrate the idea, let’s analyze some dreams that uses the symbolism.